Kile/Killua/README.md

 ## Running Killua locally

-Regardless of how you decide to run Killua, you need to edit two files. `config.json` includes most of the configurations for Killua such as the bot token and the mongodb connection string. `api/Rocket.toml` includes configurations for the API such as the port it runs on.
-The main thing to edit here is secret_key which is the API's Auth key for things like the `/vote` endpoint.
-It is not recommended to edit the other values in this file.
+Regardless of how you decide to run Killua, you need to edit the `.env` file.
+This file contains all secrets needed for the bot to run.
+A few can be left the same as the template for debugging purpose, such as `MODE` which defined if the bot should run in development or production mode.
+The GF_ variables are the admin login for Grafana which can remain default unless you deploy the bot in production somewhere (which is stealing so please like - don't)

-Both of these files have a template in the same directory with the same name but with `.template` at the end.
-You can copy these files and edit them to your liking.
+This file has a template in the same directory with the same name but with `.template` at the end.
+You can copy it and edit it to your liking.

+Depending on if you self host mongodb or not, you may also need a mongodb account.
+You can to create a mongodb account [here](https://www.mongodb.com), then follow the instructions in [`setup.py`](https://github/Kile/Killua/blob/main/setup.py) and then run `python3 setup.py` or choose the "setup database" option in the menu to get the database set up.
+As a warning, this script is rarely run so it may not be up to date.

 <details>
 <summary><b>Running from source</b></summary>